FAQ on Voting

 Where do I vote?

 To find your local precinct voting location, check with your local clerk - call the town hall, or your secretary of state.
 Do not let this confusion keep you from voting.
-You can find this information in our Absentee Voting Guide.
+You can find this information on the Harvard Votes Challenge website.

 How do I apply for an absentee ballot?

 You may request an application for an absentee ballot from your local county or city election official or clerk.
 Some states allow you to download your application from the web.
-For further information, check out our Absentee Voting Guide.
+For further information, check out the Harvard Votes Challenge website.

 When should I apply for an absentee ballot?

 Deadlines for each state vary, as do the process for requesting an absentee ballot.
-You should see our Absentee Voting Guide or get in touch with your local election official.
+You should see the Harvard Votes Challenge website or get in touch with your local election official.

 Do I need photo identification to vote?